|dossier #SOUL SPACE||Package SpaceTimes|

 7 April 2019; 14 - 16 hrs.

 On religious experience and artistic processes

-An inquiry into Socrates' Daimonion, related to the notion of religious experience and the artistic processes of an artist whenever making new work.
+An inquiry into Socrates' Daimonion, related to the notion of religious experience and artistic processes of an artist when making new work.
 The presentation will be accompanied by an exhibition of photo series Soul Space.
-The evening is in dutch only.
+The lecture is in Dutch only.

 Studium Generale Leiden University

 Apostolisch Genootschap, Buddhist He Hua Temple, Conseiho Espírita Holandês (J.G.
 Plate group), Drugspastoraat, Family Federation, Hare Krishna Temple (Iskcon Amsterdam), Liberal Jewish Community Amsterdam, Nicolaas Basilica, Oranjekerk, Old Catholic Church, Old Church Community, Oudezijds100, Papegaai, Quakers, Shinto, Vaidiek Arya Samaj Amsterdam.

 |Socrates called it his Daimonion: a hidden travel guide who protected him on his journey through life by preventing him from doing something he was about to do.
 Socrates always listened very carefully to the guide, because, according to him, this voice came from the Deity.
 Is Socrates' Daimonion comparable to what we name as God or Guardian Angel?
 Or does it look more like something the (para)psychologists call a 'mental radar': a function of the human subconsciousness?
 Could the travel guide be just another word for 'fate'?
 No matter what, it seems to be something invisible and hidden but nevertheless active outside or inside ourselves; mysterious and possibly supernatural as some sort of intensified knowledge.
 Whatever the hidden travel advisor might be, in all cases our powers of imagination play a crucial role.